 Radon (Rn) is a natural gas resulting from the decay of uranium, present everywhere in the earth's crust.
 Outside, the gas is released into the atmosphere where its concentration is of no concern.

 Modern construction techniques have us building homes far more airtight than in previous decades for reasons of durability (condensation in wall assemblies), and also for energy efficiency, as air leakage used to account for about 1/3 the total heat loss of a home.
-The lack of fresh air leaking in and out means radon now collects in homes at higher concentrations and it has become a greater health concern.
+The lack of fresh air leaking in and out when building green homes means radon now collects in homes at higher concentrations and it has become a greater health concern.

 Radon is colorless and odorless and can be present in any home without humans being able to realize or detect it.
 Radon gas exists everywhere, but some regions have much higher concentrations than others.